cerschae/Lenstool-HPC/README.md

 The Makefiles have not yet been modified to work with g++, only icpc and mpiicpc.
 To compile the lenstool-hpc library, run make in the main directory.

-To compile also the subdirectory executables, following environment variables have to be set:
+To compile the executables, following environment variables have to be set:

 ``export LENSTOOLHPC_ROOT=/path/lenstool-hpc``
 ``export LD_LIBRARY_PATH+=:/path/lenstool-hpc/src``

-To compile with LENSTOOL (necessary for test and benchmarks) the user has to set following environment variables with the path to corresponding libraries:
-``export LENSTOOL_ROOT=/path/lenstool-6.8.1``
 ``export CFITSIO_ROOT=/path/cfitsio``
 ``export WCSTOOL_ROOT=/path/libwcs``
 ``export GSL_ROOT=/path/gsl-2.3``
 ``export LD_LIBRARY_PATH+=:/path/gsl-2.3/lib``

+To compile with LENSTOOL (necessary for test and benchmarks) the user has to set following environment variables with the path to corresponding libraries:
+``export LENSTOOL_ROOT=/path/lenstool-6.8.1``

 The compilation of the src creates two libraries: liblenstoolhpc and liblenstoolhpc_GPU (if nvcc was found) in the src folder.
 Compilation of the utils folder creates the executables